FSGeoff/readMe-gen/README.md

 THEN I am taken to the corresponding section of the README
 =========================

-Installation Instructions:\n
+Installation Instructions:
 Installed the JSON package to track dependencies and installed NPM Inquirer
 =========================

-Usage Information:\n
+Usage Information:
 The application will be used as a time-saving way to prepare a README.md file
 =========================

-Contribution Guidelines:\n
+Contribution Guidelines:

 1. Initial JSON package
 2. NPM Inquirer